Vicinae

 Introduction

-import { ActionPanel, Action, List, Icon } from '@vicinae/api';
+import { ActionPanel, Action, List } from "@vicinae/api";

-import { fruits } from './data';
+import { fruits } from "./data";

 export default function FruitList() {